-It is the Committee's responsibility to ensure that an effective internal control framework exists within the Group, including liaison with external auditors.
+It is the Committee's responsibility to ensure that an effective framework of internal controls exists within the Group, including liaison with external auditors.
 This includes internal controls for the effectiveness and efficiency of significant business processes, including the safeguarding of assets, the maintenance of proper accounting records and the reliability of financial information.